Isomonodromic and isospectral deformations of meromorphic connections: the $\mathfrak{sl}_2(\mathbb{C})$ case: Introduction

-Let us finally mention that there exists a third strategy to tackle isomonodromic deformations by considering first isospectral deformations (i.e. deformations that preserve the spectrum of the Lax matrix) and then choose some specific Darboux coordinates so that an additional ``isospectral condition'' \beq \delta_{\mathbf{t}} \td{L}(\lambda)=\partial_\lambda \td{A}(\lambda)\eeq is realized \cite{Chiba,BertolaHarnadHurtubise2022}.
+The third historical strategy to tackle isomonodromic deformations by considering first isospectral deformations (i.e. deformations that preserve the spectrum of the Lax matrix) and then choose some specific Darboux coordinates so that an additional ``isospectral condition'' \beq \delta_{\mathbf{t}} \td{L}(\lambda)=\partial_\lambda \td{A}(\lambda)\eeq is realized \cite{Chiba,BertolaHarnadHurtubise2022,Yamakawa2017TauFA,Yamakawa2019FundamentalTwoForms}.
 The main feature of the additional isospectral condition is that when it is realized the Hamiltonian relatively to the Darboux coordinates identify with the spectral invariants of the Lax matrix (i.e. the coefficients of the expansion of the eigenvalues of the Lax matrix at each pole).
 This isospectral strategy has been used successfully for many cases such as Fuchsian singularities and all Painlev\'{e} cases and the general theory has been set up in \cite{BertolaHarnadHurtubise2022} by the Montr\'{e}al school.
 Let us mention here that the isospectral condition puts strong constraints on the explicit dependence of the Darboux coordinates relatively to the deformation parameters.
 For Fuchsian singularities, it turns out that the additional isospectral condition is immediate to solve and that the explicit dependence of the Darboux coordinates relatively to the deformation parameters is trivial.
-Unfortunately, this observation does not hold for non-Fuchsian singularities and if one can find the explicit dependence of the Darboux coordinates relatively to deformation parameters on a case by case basis for meromorphic connections with singular poles of low orders, the authors of \cite{BertolaHarnadHurtubise2022} left the issue of finding Darboux coordinates solving the isospectral condition in a general setting opened.
+However, this observation does not hold for non-Fuchsian singularities and if one can find the explicit dependence of the Darboux coordinates relatively to deformation parameters on a case by case basis for meromorphic connections with singular poles of low orders, the authors of \cite{BertolaHarnadHurtubise2022} left the issue of finding Darboux coordinates solving the isospectral condition in a general setting opened.
 The second motivation of the present article was thus to give an explicit description of the Darboux coordinates solving the isospectral condition in the case of meromorphic connections in $\mathfrak{sl}_2(\mathbb{C})$ leading to Theorem \ref{MainTheoIsospectral}.
 As expected, the explicit dependence of the Darboux coordinates relatively to deformation parameters is more complicated for non-Fuchsian singularities.
+The example of the second element of the Painlev\'{e} $2$ hierarchy (studied also in Appendix A of \cite{BertolaHarnadHurtubise2022}) is done in details in Appendix \ref{AppendixP2}.